Individualism: Economic individualism

-The doctrine of economic individualism holds that each individual should be allowed autonomy in making their own economic decisions as opposed to those decisions being made by the community, the corporation or the state for him or her.
+The doctrine of economic individualism holds that each individual should be allowed autonomy in making their own economic decisions, as opposed to having those decisions being made by the community, a corporation, or the state for him or her.

 Classical liberalism

-Liberalism is a political ideology that developed in the 19th century in the Americas, England, France and Western Europe.
-It followed earlier forms of liberalism in its commitment to personal freedom and popular government, but differed from earlier forms of liberalism in its commitment to classical economics and free markets.

-Notable liberals in the 19th century include Jean-Baptiste Say, Thomas Malthus and David Ricardo.
-Classical liberalism, sometimes also used as a label to refer to all forms of liberalism before the 20th century, was revived in the 20th century by Ludwig von Mises and Friedrich Hayek and further developed by Milton Friedman, Robert Nozick, Loren Lomasky and Jan Narveson.
+Classical liberalism is a political ideology that took shape by the middle of the 19th century in England, Western Europe, and the Americas.
+It is characterized by its commitment to individual liberty, limited government, and free markets.
+Classical liberalism was revived in the 20th century by Ludwig von Mises and Friedrich Hayek.
+The revival also influenced later thinkers such as Milton Friedman, Robert Nozick, Loren Lomasky and Jan Narveson.

 Libertarianism

 Libertarianism upholds liberty as a core principle.
-Libertarians seek to maximize autonomy and political freedom, emphasizing free association, freedom of choice, individualism and voluntary association.
-Libertarianism shares a skepticism of authority and state power, but libertarians diverge on the scope of their opposition to existing economic and political systems.
-Various schools of libertarian thought offer a range of views regarding the legitimate functions of state and private power, often calling for the restriction or dissolution of coercive social institutions.
-Different categorizations have been used to distinguish various forms of libertarianism.
-This is done to distinguish libertarian views on the nature of property and capital, usually along left–right or socialist–capitalist lines.
+Libertarians seek to maximize autonomy and political freedom, emphasizing free association, freedom of choice, individualism, and voluntary association.
+Libertarianism shares a skepticism of authority and state power, but libertarians diverge in the scope of their opposition to existing economic and political systems.
+Various schools of libertarian thought offer a range of views regarding the legitimate functions of state and private power, often calling for the restriction or dissolution of institutions viewed as coercive.
+Different categorizations have been used to distinguish among various forms of libertarianism.
+These categorizations distinguish libertarian views on the nature of property and capital, usually along left–right or socialist–capitalist lines.

 Left-libertarianism

-Left-libertarianism represents several related yet distinct approaches to politics, society, culture and political and social theory which stress both individual and political freedom alongside social justice.
-Unlike right-libertarians, left-libertarians believe that neither claiming nor mixing one's labor with natural resources is enough to generate full private property rights, and maintain that natural resources (land, oil, gold, trees) ought to be held in some egalitarian manner, either unowned or owned collectively.
+Left-libertarianism represents several related yet distinct approaches to politics, society, culture, and political and social theory that stress both individual and political freedom alongside social justice.
+Unlike right-libertarians, left-libertarians believe that neither claiming nor mixing one's labor with natural resources is sufficient to generate full private property rights, and maintain that natural resources (land, oil, gold, trees) ought to be held in some egalitarian manner, either unowned or collectively owned.
 Those left-libertarians who support property do so under different property norms and theories, or under the condition that recompense is offered to the local or global community.

-Related terms include egalitarian libertarianism, left-wing libertarianism, libertarianism, libertarian socialism, social libertarianism and socialist libertarianism.
+Related terms include egalitarian libertarianism, left-wing libertarianism, libertarian socialism, social libertarianism, and socialist libertarianism.
 Left-libertarianism can refer generally to these related and overlapping schools of thought: